 Wallace Invitational for Scholarships in Engineering

-To be eligible to compete at WISE, you must:
+To be eligible to compete in WISE, you must:

-- Have submitted your Wichita State admissions application materials by October 23, 2020.
+- Submit Wichita State admission application materials by Oct.
+15, 2021

 - Meet one of the following criteria: